aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/freeze/split-screen/_index.md

 keywords: Freeze top rows, Feeze top row.
 ---

-{{% alert color="primary" %}}
+## **Introduction**

 In this article, we will learn how to display certain rows and/or columns in separate panes by splitting the worksheet into two or four parts .
 When working with large datasets, we need to see a few areas of the same worksheet at a time to compare different subsets of data.
 The split screen function can meet your needs.

-{{% /alert %}}

 ## **How to split screen in Excel**
 To split up a worksheet into two or four parts, do as the following: